 I rejoice with all my heart that content strategy is more talked about than ever.
 Now it’s time to realise that ‘content’ is the adjective.
 ‘Strategy’ is the noun.
 Let’s explore how content serves strategy, and I think we’ll be onto a winner.

-Thank you to Zengenti for sponsoring the conference drinks reception at ContentEd.
+Thank you to Zengenti for sponsoring ContentEd 2017’s drinks reception.
 You can find out more about them and the services they offer on their website.